 FUNPACK

-FUNPACK is a Python library for pre-processing of UK BioBank data.
+FUNPACK is a Python application for pre-processing of UK Biobank phenotype data.

-FUNPACK is developed at the Wellcome Centre for Integrative Neuroimaging (WIN@FMRIB), University of Oxford.
-FUNPACK is in no way endorsed, sanctioned, or validated by the UK BioBank.
+FUNPACK is developed at the Oxford Centre for Integrative Neuroimaging (OxCIN@FMRIB), University of Oxford.
+FUNPACK is in no way endorsed, sanctioned, or validated by the UK Biobank.

 Installation